Keynotes at ICCHP-AAATE: "Brainfood for AT and eAccessibility"

 The session will include:

-- An introductory keynote by Dr. Nicholas Giudice, Professor in the School of Computing and Information Science at the University of Maine; Chief Research Scientist at the VEMI Lab; Chief Research Officer at Unar Lab, Orono, Maine, USA.
+- An introductory keynote by Dr. Nicholas Giudice, Professor in the School of Computing and Information Science at the University of Maine; Chief Research Scientist at the Virtual Environments and Multimodal Interaction (VEMI) Lab; Chief Research Officer at Unar Lab, Orono, Maine, USA.